niess/python-appimage/docs/src/apps.md

 to be bundled in the AppImage, using `pip`.

 !!!
 Caution
-    Site packages bundled in the AppImage, as well as their dependencies, must either be pure python packages, or they must be available as portable binary wheels.
+    For the application to be portable, site packages bundled in the AppImage, as well as their dependencies, must must be available as binary wheels, or be pure Python packages.

     If a **C extension** is bundled from **source**, then it will likely **not be portable**, as further discussed in the [Advanced